zan768616253/Front-end-learning/Interview/Javascript.md

   hoist(); // Ouput: Hoisting is all the rage!
   ```

+## Is there any difference between window and document?
+Yes.
+JavaScript has a global object and everything runs under it. window is that global object that holds global variables, global functions, location, history everything is under it.
+Besides, setTimeout, ajax call (XMLHttpRequest), console or localStorage are part of window.

+document is also under window. document is a property of the window object. document represents the DOM and DOM is the object oriented representation of the html markup you have written.
+All the nodes are part of document.
+Hence you can use getElementById or addEventListener on document.
+These methods are not present in the window object.

+## How come, I can't use forEach or similar array methods on a NodeList?
+How could you solve this problem?
+Yeah.
+Both array and nodeList have length and you can loop through elements but they are not same object.
+Both are inherited from Object.
+However array has different prototype object than nodeList. forEach, map, etc are on array.prototype which doesn't exist in the NodeList.prototype object.
+Hence, you don't have forEach on a nodeList.

+To solve this problem, you can simply loop through a nodeList and do whatever you wanted to inside forEach or you can call method on array to convert nodelist to an array.
+After that you will have access to all array.prototype methods

 ## What's the difference between an "attribute" and a "property" of HTML?
 - Attributes are defined by HTML, all definitions inside HTML tag are attributes.
 The type of attributes is always string.